-We use real-life TM data provided by Symantec Ireland, an industrial partner of CNGL.
-The TM was generated during the translation of RTFformatted customer support documentation.
+We use real-life TM data from an industrial partner.
+The TM was generated during the translation of RTF-formatted customer support documentation.
 The data is in TMX format and originally contains 108 967 English-French translation segments, out of which 14 segments either have an empty language side or have an extreme discrepancy in the number of tokens for each language side and were therefore discarded.

 A particular real-life trait of the data is the presence of a large number of XML tags.
-Running the tag-mapping tool described in Section 2.5, we gathered 2 049 distinct tags for the English side of the data and 2 653 for the French side.
+Running the tag-mapping tool described in Section 2.6, we gathered 2 049 distinct tags for the English side of the data and 2 653 for the French side.
 Still, there were certain XML tags that included a label argument whose value was translated from one language to the other.
 These XML tags were left intact so that our system could handle the translation correctly.

 The TM data also contain a large number of file paths, e-mail addresses, URLs and others, which makes bespoke tokenisation of the data necessary.
-Our tokenisation tool ensures that none of these elements are tokenised, keeps RTF formatting sequences non-tokenised and properly handles nonmasked XML tags, minimising their fragmentation.
+Our tokenisation tool ensures that none of these elements are tokenised, keeps RTF formatting sequences non-tokenised and properly handles non-masked XML tags, minimising their fragmentation.

-Due to the nature of TM data, translation segments rarely occur more than once in the data set.
-This explains the high number of unique tokens (measured after pre-processing) that we observe for the two languages-41 379 for English and 49 971 for French-out of 108 953 segment pairs.
+As translation segments rarely occur more than once in a TM, we observe a high number of unique tokens (measured after pre-processing) - 41 379 for English and 49 971 for French - out of

+108 953 segment pairs.
 The average sentence length is 13.2 for English and 15.0 for French.

-For evaluation, we use a data set of 4977 English-French segments that were obtained from a different set of documents than the ones, for whose translation the TM presented above was used.
-The sentences in the test set - with average length 9.2 tokens for English and 10.9 for French - are significantly shorter compared to the TM.
+For evaluation, we use a data set of 4977 English-French segments from the domain of the TM.
+The sentences in the test set are significantly shorter on average, compared to the TM-9.2 tokens for English and 10.9 for French.

 It must be noted that we used SMT models with maximum phrase length of 3 tokens, rather than the standard 5 tokens, and for decoding we used a 3-gram language model.
 This results in much smaller models than the ones usually used in mainstream SMT applications.
-(The standard for some tools goes as far as 7-token phase-length limit and 7-gram language models.)
+(The standard for some tools goes as far as 7-token phaselength limit and 7-gram language models)